Supporting the Australian tennis community

 This is unlikely, provided all insured persons act reasonably and adhere to their duty of care.

 It would be necessary for anyone suing a person or club for failing to protect third parties from infection to prove that the person or club committed a negligent act or omission, such as not providing vital information.
 It would also be difficult for a person to prove that their attendance at the club was actually the cause of them contracting COVID-19.
-If liability were established, insurance coverage may be triggered.
+If liability were established, insurance coverage may be triggered subject to compliance with government requirements and directions.

 If a club member or other insured person contracts COVID-19, will our insurance policy cover them?

-No. Insurance policies provide cover for injury only whilst undertaking activities related to tennis.
-There is no sickness cover provided with the policy.
+Insurance policies provide cover for injury only whilst undertaking activities related to tennis.
+There is no sickness cover provided with the policy for illness or disease that was not sustained by undertaking activities related to tennis.

 Our club or professional shop is insured for property damage/ business interruption.
 Are we able to claim for lost income due to a forced shut down?